Chestnut Creek Wetlands Natural Area Preserve

 Chestnut Creek Wetlands Natural Area Preserve is a 244 acre Natural Area Preserve located in Floyd County, Virginia, United States.
 Local wetlands support several rare species, while the upland slopes support northern hardwoods including beech, birch, and maple.
 The area has a long farming and grazing history, but the wetlands have survived, dominated by sedges and grasses with few trees and shrubs.
 The property was acquired using a voter-approved state government bond and a recovery grant from the United States Fish and Wildlife Service.

-The preserve is owned and maintained by the Virginia Department of Conservation and Recreation, and it hosts an agricultural lease as of 2016.
-It does not include improvements for public access, and visitors must make arrangements with a state-employed land steward prior to visiting.
+The preserve is owned and maintained by the Virginia Department of Conservation and Recreation, which focuses of preserving the wetlands vegetation.
+The site does not include improvements for public access, and visitors must make arrangements with a state-employed land steward prior to visiting.